SVF-tools/WebSVF/README.md

 # WebSVF

-# this is the WebSVF repo which highlights the static webSVF github io for redirecting to the deployed WebSVF pages
+This is the WebSVF repo which highlights the static webSVF github io for redirecting to the deployed WebSVF pages https://svf-tools.github.io/WebSVF/
-  https://svf-tools.github.io/WebSVF/

 Capstone Project for the WebSVF can be found within this Repo as a sub module